mckinsey/vizro/vizro-core/docs/pages/user-guides/visual-formatting.md

     [AssetsCSS]: ../../assets/user_guides/assets/css_change.png

-### Overwrite CSS properties for specific pages
+### Overwrite CSS for selected pages
 To style components for a specific page, use the page's `id` in CSS selectors.
 By default, this is the [same as the page `title`](pages.md), but such a value might not be a valid CSS identifier.
 A suitable `id` must be unique across all models in the dashboard and should contain only alphanumeric characters, hyphens (`-`) and underscores (`_`).
 In particular, note that spaces are _not_ allowed.

 Suppose you want to hide the page title on one page only.
 Here's how you can achieve this: